DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

      - Since EAP was originally designed for use over physically isolated channels and hence assumed secured pathways, EAP is usually not encrypted.
      - So PEAP can provide encryption for EAP methods.
 - 📗**CHAP**:Challenge-Handshake Authentication Protocol, or CHAP, is used by PPP servers to authenticate remote clients.
      - It encrypts both the username and password and performs periodic reauthentication while connected using techniques to prevent replay attacks.
+     - CHAP was the next protocol after PAP, but it also only carries passwords
 - 📗**Password Authentication Protocol (PAP)**: PAP transmits usernames and passwords in cleartext.
      - It offers no form of encryption;
      - it simply provides a means to transport the logon credentials from the client to the authentication server.
      - Also used by PPP servers.
+     - PAP is one of the oldest authentication protocols that transports a password and only a password.
 - 📗**Zigbee**: IoT equipment communications concept based on Bluetooth.
 It requires close proximity of devices and communications are encrypted.
      - Low power/low throughput
      - Requires close proximity